 “While both a political solution and humanitarian assistance are imperative, no agreement to resolve the crisis will be sustainable if it does not prioritize civilian protection.”

 UN agencies and the host governments of Jordan, Lebanon, Turkey, and Iraq continue to deliver significant assistance to Syrian refugees.
 The US has also contributed more than $4.5 billion to assist Syrian refugees.

 However, these efforts are nowhere near the level needed to enable refugees to lead healthy, peaceful, and productive lives.
 In addition to providing aid for the direct support of refugees, the international community should also help host countries deal with the enormous strains they are experiencing on their economy, infrastructure, and security, as well as provide resettlement opportunities for refugees.

 While both a political solution and humanitarian assistance are imperative, no agreement to resolve the crisis will be sustainable if it does not prioritize civilian protection.
-Without this core commitment, mass violence by the Assad regime as well as by the Islamic State and other extremist groups will continue to undermine the possibility of a lasting peace in Syria.
+Without this core commitment, mass violence by the Assad regime as well as extremist groups will continue to undermine the possibility of a lasting peace in Syria.